jacobbednarz/operability_guidelines/README.md

   comparative analysis against the stable rollout so that if a particular theshold (such as error rate) vary too much, the change will be rolled back to a known good state.

+- **Do you regularly firedrill your disaster recovery or failover processes?**

+  Having a disaster recovery process in place is good start however if you do not regularly test that it still works flawlessly as your application changes, there is a chance that when you actually need it, the process will not work or partially fail leaving you in limbo.
+Firedrilling processes often and randomly will help you combat any snowflakes or resilency holes in your system.